PRICING v2 · 2026-07-12

 This is a small project, currently maintained by one person, and we want every paying customer to be a real conversation, not a guessed-at credit card charge.
 Once a contract is agreed we invoice in EUR via SEPA or wire.
 Stripe self-serve checkout will arrive when we have the volume to justify it.

-Founder preference and a hard operational rule.
-All communication is via email, in English.
-We will send detailed answers, sample Evidence Packs, an asynchronous walk-through video on request, and as much technical detail as you need to make a decision.
-We will not get on a call.
-If that is incompatible with your buying process, we are not the right vendor.
+Founder preference and an operational rule.
+Communication is written-first, via email, in English: detailed answers, sample Evidence Packs, an asynchronous walk-through video on request, and as much technical detail as you need to make a decision.
+The one exception: design-partner and pilot scoping includes a single scheduled 30-minute technical walkthrough call.
+Beyond that, if a call-heavy buying process is a hard requirement, we are probably not the right vendor.

 What's the difference between Pro and a Sprint engagement?